-The cost of living in Germany is fairly reasonable compared to other countries in western Europe, although Germany’s cost of living is more expensive than its eastern European neighbours and many other parts of the world.
+The cost of living in Germany is fairly reasonable compared to other countries in western Europe, although it is more expensive than its eastern European neighbours and many other parts of the world.

-Berlin’s cost of living is still relatively affordable for a capital city.
-Germany’s standard of living, public transport, healthcare and education systems are excellent and shopping bills are significantly less than other major cities including Paris, London, Rome, Brussels and Zurich.
+Germany’s standard of living, public transport, healthcare and education systems are excellent and shopping bills in major German cities are often significantly less than other major European cities including Paris, London, Rome, Brussels and Zurich.
 In terms of quality of life and well-being, Germany ranks above average in the OECD Better Life Index.

 This guide to Germany’s cost of living includes: